Claude Lightfoot: Legal Battles

 While appealing his case, Lightfoot actively campaigned the public to back him up in his cause.
 In 1955, he published the transcript of a speech he gave called "Not Guilty!".
 In this speech he laid out the injustices of the Smith Act and his conviction under the membership clause.
 He asserts that his conviction of being guilty by association sets a dangerous precedent for all Americans.
 He argues that if this precedent is upheld in the higher courts, it would allow the justice department to expand its "powerful machinery of oppression" over a much greater proportion of the population.
 He notes that in the Communist Control Act of 1954 there are 14 different ways laid out to determine whether a person is a communist including, "anyone who has made a financial contribution in any form" to a communist party, anyone who has "conferred with officers or members, and anyone who "cooperates in carrying out the aims of the organization".
 In the speech he argues that his membership to the communist party and his efforts to fight for a better, more equal society by fighting what he sees as an unjust power structure is in fact a patriotic act as he is exercising his political freedom just as many American heroes had done before him.

 Lightfoot's appeal of the verdict was initially shot down by the U.S. court of appeals on January 20, 1956.
 After this he announced that he would call for a rehearing in a lower court and if this failed he would appeal the verdict to the U.S. Supreme Court.
 Two months after this, his appeal was granted by the court of appeals.
 In October 1957 the seventh circuit court of appeals reversed the ruling on the technicality that the defense did not have access to the FBI reports which were used as evidence against Lightfoot in the trial.
 This ruling triggered a retrial which would be repeatedly delayed until 1961 when, due to new standards of proof and rules on evidence, on November 15, 1961, the United States Federal government was forced to drop the charges against Lightfoot.
-They conceded that their evidence was not sufficient enough to prove that Lightfoot had either "knowledge of the party’s advocacy of the violent overthrow of the Government, or personally advocated it".
+They conceded that their evidence was insufficient to prove that Lightfoot had either "knowledge of the party’s advocacy of the violent overthrow of the Government, or personally advocated it".
 For the first time in almost seven years the threat of imprisonment was no longer hanging of Claude Lightfoot's head.